Professional edition active

 Confirmation requires a small-bowel biopsy from the second portion of the duodenum.
 Findings include lack or shortening of villi (villous atrophy), increased intraepithelial cells, and crypt hyperplasia.
 However, such findings can also occur in tropical sprue, severe small intestinal bacterial overgrowth, eosinophilic enteritis, infectious enteritis (eg, giardiasis), and lymphoma.

 Because biopsy lacks specificity, serologic markers can aid diagnosis.
-Anti-tissue transglutaminase antibody (tTG) and anti-endomysial antibody (EMA—an antibody against an intestinal connective tissue protein) have sensitivity and specificity > 90%.
-These markers can also be used to screen populations with high prevalence of celiac disease, including 1st-degree relatives of affected patients and patients with diseases that occur at a greater frequency in association with celiac disease.
+Tissue transglutaminase antibody (tTG)-IgA antibody and endomysial IgA antibody (EMA—an antibody against an intestinal connective tissue protein) have sensitivity and specificity > 90% (1).
+These markers can also be used to screen populations with high prevalence of celiac disease, including first-degree relatives of affected patients and patients with diseases that occur at a greater frequency in association with celiac disease.
 If either test is positive, the patient should have a diagnostic small-bowel biopsy.
 If both are negative, celiac disease is extremely unlikely.
 These antibodies decrease in titer in patients on a gluten-free diet and thus are useful in monitoring dietary adherence.
-All diagnostic serologic testing should be done with patients following a gluten-containing diet.
+All diagnostic serologic testing should be performed with patients following a gluten-containing diet.

 Malabsorption tests are not specific for celiac disease.
-If done, common findings include steatorrhea of 10 to 40 g/day and abnormal results with D-xylose and (in severe ileal disease) positive Schilling tests.
+If these tests are performed, common findings include steatorrhea of 10 to 40 g/day and abnormal results with D-xylose and (in severe ileal disease) positive Schilling tests.

 Pearls & Pitfalls